 Join the Lab!

 The Urban Systems Lab is currently accepting PhD and Masters level graduate students through multiple programs in The New School, including the Milano Environmental Policy and Sustainability Management program, the New School for Social Research, and Parsons The New School for Design.
-Please contact Lab Director Timon McPhearson directly if you are interested in collaborating with or working in the lab.
+Please contact USL Director Timon McPhearson directly if you are interested in collaborating with or working in the lab.
 Interested Ph.D. students should apply directly to the relevant schools.
-Research foci are flexible but focus on ecology, social science, policy, planning, or design oriented research questions related to urban systems.
+Research foci are flexible but focus on ecology, social science, policy, planning, dataviz and/or design oriented research questions related to urban systems.

 Current Lab Members

-Dr. Timon McPhearson is Associate Professor of Urban Ecology at The New School’s Environmental Studies program, Director of the Urban Systems Lab, research faculty at Tishman Environment and Design Center.
-In 2017 he was awarded the Distinguished University Teaching Award and in 2018 became a member of the IPCC and Lead Author for the urban systems chapter.
+Dr. Timon McPhearson is Director of the Urban Systems Lab, Associate Professor of Urban Ecology at The New School’s Environmental Studies program, and research faculty at Tishman Environment and Design Center.
+In 2017 he was awarded The New School's Distinguished University Teaching Award and in 2018 became a member of the IPCC and Lead Author for the urban systems chapter.
 He investigates the ecology in, of, and for cities and teaches urban resilience, systems thinking, and urban ecology.
-Dr. McPhearson is a member of the Urban Climate Change Research Network (UCCRN), and the Urban Heat Island Task Force in New York City Mayor's Office for Recovery and Resiliency.
-He co-leads the US NSF Urban Resilience to Extreme Weather-related Events Sustainability Research Network (URExSRN) (2015-2020) and ENABLE project (2017-2020) to enable blue-green infrastructure as nature-based solutions in five cities in Europe.
-His work is published in scientific journals (e.g. Nature, Nature Climate Change, BioScience, Frontiers in Ecology and Evolution), in books (Sustainability in America’s Cities, Urban Sustainability Transitions) and popular press (e.g. The Nature of Cities), and covered by The New York Times, The Guardian, The Nation, and more.
+Dr. McPhearson is a member of the Urban Climate Change Research Network (UCCRN), and the Urban Heat Island Task Force in the New York City Mayor's Office for Recovery and Resiliency.
+He co-leads the US NSF Urban Resilience to Extreme Weather-related Events Sustainability Research Network (URExSRN) (2015-2020) and ENABLE project (2017-2020).
+His work is published in scientific journals (e.g. Nature, Nature Climate Change, BioScience, Frontiers in Ecology and Evolution), in books (Urban Planet, Sustainability in America’s Cities, Urban Sustainability Transitions), popular press (e.g. The Nature of Cities), and covered by The New York Times, The Guardian, The Nation, and more.
 He is a Senior Research Fellow at the Cary Institute of Ecosystem Studies in Millbrook, NY and Associate Research Fellow at the Stockholm Resilience Center, Stockholm University in Sweden.